Derived equivalence and Grothendieck ring of varieties: the case of K3 surfaces of degree 12 and abelian varieties: Introduction

 sending the class $[X]$ of a smooth projective variety to $[\scrD ( X )]$, which descends to a ring homomorphism

-\pref{pb:naive} is closely related to the problem, given implicitly at the end of \cite[Section 8]{MR2051435}, of asking how close to being injective the map \pref{eq:BLL} is. \cite[Conjecture 1]{MR2225203} also has a flavor similar to \pref{pb:naive}, although there is no apparent implication in either direction.
+\pref{pb:naive} is closely related to the problem, given implicitly at the end of \cite[Section 8]{MR2051435}, of asking how close to being injective the map \pref{eq:BLL} is.

 This paper is organized as follows: In \pref{sc:OG48}, we give pairs $(X, Y)$ of Calabi--Yau manifolds defined as zeros of sections of equivariant vector bundles on homogeneous spaces of $\Spin(2 m)$, and prove the equality \eqref{eq:XYL} in the Grothendieck ring of varieties.
 By specializing to $m=4$, we obtain pairs of K3 surfaces of degree 12.
-In \pref{sc:K3_in_OG(5,10)}, we show that $X$ can also be described as a linear section of a homogeneous space of $\Spin(2m+2)$.
+In \pref{sc:K3_in_OG(5,10)}, we show that the K3 surfaces can be also described as linear sections of a homogeneous space $\OG(5,10)$ of $\Spin(10)$.
 In \pref{sc:PD}, we use results of Mukai to complete the proof of \pref{th:main}.
-In \pref{sc:quadric_K3}, we give pairs $(X, Y)$ of K3 surfaces in 5-dimensional quadrics satisfying $([X']-[Y']) \cdot \bL^2 = 0$.
-This is a side result which is not on the main line of discussion in this paper.
-In \pref{sc:K3_surfaces_in_G26}, we discuss the relation between semiorthogonal decompositions of derived categories and relations in the Grothendieck ring of varieties in an example.
+In \pref{sc:K3_surfaces_in_G26}, we give a formula in the Grothendieck ring of varieties which describes the class of Pfaffian cubic 4-folds by the class of the associated K3 surfaces and $\bL$.
+This is compatible with the homomorphism \eqref{eq:BLL}, in that the terms in the formula are sent to the SOD summands.
 In \pref{sc:AV}, we discuss negative answers to \pref{pb:naive}.
+In \pref{sc:modifications}, we discuss variations of \pref{pb:naive}.